Killing of Oscar Grant: Oscar Juliuss Grant III

 Oscar Juliuss Grant III (February 27, 1986 – January 1, 2009) lived in Hayward, California.
 He worked as a meat cutter at Farmer Joe's Marketplace in Oakland's Dimond District after jobs at several Kentucky Fried Chicken outlets.
-He had attended both San Lorenzo and Mount Eden high schools in San Lorenzo and Hayward, respectively, until the 10th grade and eventually earned his GED.
-Grant was on parole at the time of his death, having been released from prison following a sixteen-month sentence for gun possession.
+Grant had attended both San Lorenzo and Mount Eden high schools in San Lorenzo and Hayward, respectively, until the 10th grade and eventually earned his GED.
+Grant was on parole at the time of his death, having been released from prison following a 16-month sentence for gun possession.

 Grant's funeral was held at the Palma Ceia Baptist Church in Hayward on January 7, 2009.
-Grant's mother, sister, daughter, and girlfriend (his daughter's mother) filed a wrongful death claim against BART following his death.
+His mother, sister, daughter, and girlfriend (his daughter's mother) filed a wrongful death claim against BART following his death.
 It was settled in 2011.

 Johannes Mehserle

 Johannes Sebastian Mehserle (born 1982, in Germany) was raised in the Bay Area.
-Mehserle graduated from New Technology High School in Napa, California.
+He graduated from New Technology High School in Napa, California.

 Mehserle joined the Bay Area Rapid Transit (BART) Police in March 2007.

 Incident

 Oscar Grant had been celebrating with his friends at The Embarcadero in San Francisco on New Year's Eve.
 He and about eight friends returned to the East Bay in the lead car of a BART train bound for Fruitvale, a station in Oakland.
 BART offered extended service and a special "Flash Pass" for the New Year's Eve holiday.

 At approximately 2:00 a.m.
 PDT, BART Police responded to reports of a physical altercation involving up to 20 people on an incoming train from the West Oakland BART Station; the participants were described as "hammered and stoned".

-BART Officers Tony Pirone and Marysol Domenici were the first officers to arrive at the scene.
-The officers removed Grant and several other men suspected of fighting from the train and detained them on the platform.
-Pirone handcuffed Grant's friend, angering other riders.
-Pirone lined up Grant and two other men against the wall.